 Fodor's Expert Review Scottish National Gallery

 Opened to the public in 1859, the Scottish National Gallery presents a wide selection of paintings from the Renaissance to the postimpressionist period within a grand neoclassical building.
-Most famous are the Old Master paintings bequeathed by the Duke of Sutherland, including Titian's Three Ages of Man.
-Many masters are here: works by Velázquez, El Greco, Rembrandt, Goya, Poussin, Turner, Degas, Monet, and Van Gogh, among others, complement a fine collection of Scottish art, including Sir Henry Raeburn's Reverend Robert Walker Skating on Duddingston Loch and other works by Ramsay, Raeburn, and Wilkie.
-The gallery also has an information center, gift shop, and the excellent Scottish Cafe and Restaurant.
+Most famous are the old-master paintings bequeathed by the Duke of Sutherland, including Titian's Three Ages of Man.
+Many masters are here: works by Velázquez, El Greco, Rembrandt, Goya, Poussin, Turner, Degas, Monet, and van Gogh, among others, complement a fine collection of Scottish art, including Sir Henry Raeburn's Reverend Robert Walker Skating on Duddingston Loch and other works by Ramsay, Raeburn, and Wilkie.
+The gallery also has an information center, a quirky gift shop, and the excellent Scottish Cafe and Restaurant.

 You can also hop on a shuttle bus (£1 donation requested) from here to the Scottish National Gallery of Modern Art, which has paintings and sculptures by Pablo Picasso, Georges Braque, Henri Matisse, and André Derain, among others.